 Common Seal: The Executive will keep a common seal for the use of the UCSA, if required by law for the execution of any documents.
 The common seal may be replaced from time to time or taken out of use if permitted by law and so determined by the Executive.

-Custody: The common seal will be in the custody of the Finance Officer, or such other person or persons as the Executive shall appoint.
+Custody: The common seal will be in the custody of the Finance & Engagement Officer, or such other person or persons as the Executive shall appoint.

-Usage of Common Seal: The affixation of the common seal to any document must be with the authority of the Executive, or by the authority of a committee consisting of the President, Finance Office and one other Executive member acting in accordance with an authority for the purpose conferred on it by the Executive, and be witnessed by either two members of the Executive or a duly authorised attorney of UCSA, in order to be effective.
+Usage of Common Seal: The affixation of the common seal to any document must be with the authority of the Executive, or by the authority of a committee consisting of the President, Finance & Engagement Officer and one other Executive member acting in accordance with an authority for the purpose conferred on it by the Executive, and be witnessed by either two members of the Executive or a duly authorised attorney of UCSA, in order to be effective.

 Method of contracting: A contract or other enforceable obligation may be entered into by UCSA as follows: